 Durant notes that the MIT Museum is also a place where visitors can get an inside look at the work that takes place at a world-class research institute.
-“People can understand a bit about MIT by engaging with the ideas that MIT folks engage with,” he says, including both the STEM fields and MIT’s research in the humanities, arts, and social sciences.
+“People can understand a bit about MIT by engaging with the ideas and theories that MIT folks engage with,” he says, in research that ranges broadly across many fields.

 Einstein's Theory of Relativity can be difficult to understand, but making such material accessible to all is one of the key goals of the MIT Museum, Durant says.
 “We're trying to find ways to engage people in science that's legendarily hard — like quantum mechanics,” he says.
-“We should find ways to make even conceptually tough science accessible to more people.”
+“We aim to make even conceptually tough science accessible to more people.”

 An experimental space

 For example, this past February, the MIT Museum hosted an evening of live theater and conversation based around a current research project in quantum mechanics that is co-led by Professor David Kaiser, a physicist and historian of science.
 Durant says he expects the museum will find even more ways to bring scientists and other MIT researchers together with the public in the Kendall Square location, where it will have 57,000+ square feet of galleries, classrooms, and state-of-the-art program and performance spaces.
 The new museum is expected to open toward the end of 2020.